-Paul would rather die but he’s not done with his ministry on earth.
+Paul would rather die, but he’s not done with his ministry on earth.
 He is torn between suffering on earth and being with Jesus in heaven.
-He said, “…to live is Christ and to die is gain.”
+He said, “…to live is Christ and die is gain.”

 If he were to sleep in the grave after death (body and spirit), wouldn’t it be better if he lived longer to serve Christ?
 Clearly, Paul favored dying so he could be with Jesus in heaven.

 The dust returns to the ground it came from, and the spirit returns to God who gave it.

 Unbelievers and Believer’s body returns to earth as dust.
 But their spirits return to God (Ecc.
 12:7).
 Two judgments await; for Believers (for their works) and final judgment for Unbelievers.

 Acts 7:56-59 – Stephen is received by Jesus.

 “Look, he said, I see heaven open and the Son of Man standing at the right hand of God… While they were stoning him, Stephen prayed, ‘Lord Jesus, receive my spirit…’ Having said this, he fell asleep.”

-Clearly, Jesus was ready to welcome Stephen to heaven that moment.
-Stephen saw an”open gate.”
+Jesus was ready to welcome Stephen to heaven at that moment.
+Stephen saw an “open gate.”
 He also spoke expectantly of Jesus welcoming him.

 Revelation 6:10 – Old Testament believers.